Ptosis Repair

 The specifics of your ptosis repair depend on the severity of your condition and your goals for the procedure.
 At the Institute of Dermatology & Oculoplastic Surgery, we will customize a surgical approach for your individual eyelid needs.

 If your eyelid droops and keeps you from seeing well, call the Institute of Dermatology & Oculoplastic Surgery or book a consultation using online booking now.
+As leading specialists in eyelid surgery in Sarasota, we are dedicated to improving our patients’ lives through effective, safe procedures.
+Book your consultation for ptosis repair today to start on the path to reclaiming your eyesight and appearance.